 We invite you to become part of this program by donating or volunteering your time.
 To donate you can click the donate button on the bottom of the webpage, or send a check to KWF.

 Kiawah Women's Foundation supported the St. John's High School Softball Team in the 2022 season by supplementing uniforms and equipment and providing snacks for all 22 team members!

 Middle School Book Groups

-Kiawah Women's Foundation financially supports three book clubs at the middle school.
+Kiawah Women's Foundation financially supports book clubs at the middle school.
 The Kiawah resident volunteer leaders choose books with the social worker and students.
 The students give up their lunch hour once a week in order to participate.
 The Kiawah Women's Foundation provides the books for all of our middle school readers which has grown from 15 to 40 book club members!